AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 ![REST API operations provided by catalogCategoryRepositoryV1][catalogCategoryRepositoryV1 image]

-The above screenshot from the [Magento REST API Reference][api reference] demonstrates a list of available operations to:
+The above screenshot from the [REST API Reference][api reference] demonstrates a list of available operations to:

 -  Delete a category by its identifier (`method="DELETE"`)
 -  Get information about a category by its ID (`method="GET"`)